Sydney restaurants with incredible views

 The light filled room at Mimi's restaurant on the middle level of the Coogee Pavilion, Coogee

 Dominating the tiny cove of Watsons Bay, this sprawling pub, restaurant and hotel is the ultimate summer playground.
-With its distinctive blue and white striped umbrellas stepping neatly down to crystal clear water, huge palm trees and a storybook wharf, you might think you’re at a yacht club in Greece or Italy instead of Sydney’s eastern suburbs.
+With its distinctive blue and white striped umbrellas stepping neatly down to crystal-clear water, huge palm trees and a storybook wharf, you might think you’re at a yacht club in Greece or Italy instead of Sydney’s eastern suburbs.
 The menu has a Mediterranean feel as well, with antipasti and pasta alongside seafood platters and buckets of fresh prawns.

-A go-to for locals and visitors alike, sitting on the cliffs of iconic Bondi Beach, Icebergs still delivers for the ultimate waterside dining experience.
+A go-to for locals and visitors alike, sitting on the cliffs of iconic Bondi Beach, Icebergs still delivers the ultimate waterside dining experience.
 Modern Italian cuisine pairs perfectly with a breezy seaside atmosphere.
 With a seasonally changing menu, expect the freshest produce, divine seafood and a taste of native Australia within an intimate setting in the Dining Room.
 Head to the Bar for a more relaxed atmosphere; elegance continues here with the blend of sweeping views of Bondi and classic Italian style.

 Bondi Icebergs, Sydney